A Political Party

 A Political Party is a 1934 British comedy film directed by Norman Lee and starring Leslie Fuller, John Mills, Enid Stamp-Taylor and Viola Lyel.
-The screenplay concerns the son of a chimney sweep running for parliament in a by-election.
+It was written by Syd Courtenay and Lola Harvey.
 Part of a series of Leslie Fuller vehicles, it was produced by British International Pictures at the company's Elstree Studios.

 Plot

 The son of a chimney sweep running for parliament in a by-election, unwittingly helps his father's opponent.